jasp-stats/jasp-desktop/Docs/development/jasp-modules-tutorial.md

 ![](./img/extra-mods.png)

-These menu also allows you to install a local module (via `Install Module`) and to install a module you are working on right now (via `Install Developer Module`).
+This menu also allows you how to install a local module (via `Install Module`) and how to install a module you are working on right now (via `Install Developer Module`).

 ## 2. Who can write a module?

 Anyone with basic R programming knowledge can write a JASP module.
-Familiarity with R packaging and QML (for the UI) is helpful but not strictly required.
+Familiarity with R packaging and QML (for building the user interface) is helpful but not strictly required.

 Basic knowledge of git and GitHub would also be necessary for contributing your module to our codebase.